-In this academy, teachers and staff set examples of good attendance and punctuality, this is a vital factor to encourage children to be punctual for school.

-Children should arrive at the academy ten minutes before the starting time of 8.55 am.
-Pupils are allowed into their classroom at 8.50 a.m.
-The academy cannot be held responsible for children arriving before 8.45 a.m.
+Please read our attendance policy on the school website for further information.
+PUNCTUALITY In this academy, teachers and staff set examples of good attendance and punctuality, this is a vital factor to encourage children to be punctual for school.
+Children should arrive at the academy between 8:40am and 8:55am.
+If they arrive after this time, then they will be marked as late.
+The academy cannot be held responsible for children arriving before 8.40 a.m.
 During bad weather, children are admitted straight into the academy or to a covered area, where they are supervised by a member of staff.
 Pupils arriving late without a good reason may forfeit their chance of winning an attendance certificate.

 It is important that children are collected on time at the end of each academy day.
 If parents are unavoidably delayed it is important that they telephone the academy before 3.15 pm.

-ACADEMY UNIFORM

-We have an academy uniform of royal blue and grey, which is very practical and looks extremely smart.
+ACADEMY UNIFORM By overwhelming popular demand, weWe have an academy uniform of royal blue and grey, which is very practical and looks extremely smart.
 Academy footwear should be black, sensible and appropriate.
 No high heels, trainers, platform soles or fashion shoes.
 Please look on our website for further information regarding our uniform. https://ashtonwestendprimary.co.uk/key-information/uniform/